-Expand our long-standing client relationships and provide our clients with a broad range of services.
-We have long-standing relationships with a number of governmental agencies, large corporations and public and private institutions worldwide.
+We have long-standing relationships with a number of large corporations, public and private institutions and governmental agencies worldwide.
 We will continue to focus on client satisfaction along with opportunities to sell a greater range of services to clients and deliver full-service solutions for their needs.
 For example, as we have grown our environmental business, we have provided environmental services for transportation and other infrastructure projects in which such services have in the past been subcontracted to third parties.